Trusted By:

 Who needs to be a party to an intercreditor agreement?

-• The different seams of creditors
+• The different seams of creditors – what do you need to consider?

-• Post day one parties
+• Post day one parties – why do you need to factor these in?

 Approaching drafting

-• What’s often overlooked?
+• What’s often overlooked in the drafting exercise?

 Understanding the main commercial aspects of any intercreditor agreement

-• The difference between subordination and postponement
+• Understanding the difference between subordination and postponement

-• Controls: What’s permitted and when?
+• Key controls: What’s permitted and when?

 • Interaction with other finance agreements